simpledotorg/simple-server/README.md

 With recent gem updates, all of our gems and dependencies now build ARM native on m1 macs.
 This means you do **not** need to use Rosetta to set up simple-server, and in fact using Rosetta is recommended against because it makes day to day dev more complicated and also will decrease performance.

+The setup instructions are now the same for Intel or M1 macs, as you can install homebrew normally and go from there.

 ### Dependencies